EvaPanou/Applied-Bioinformatics-Thesis/[07] LIMMA_DE_analysis/DE_Analysis/A_SLE_vs_Healthy/README.md

 4. **Statistical strength:** The fact that your UP counts are the same at FDR 0.05 and 0.01 shows the effect is **not marginal**—these genes pass very stringent multiple‑testing correction.

 5. **Clinical angle (hypothesis‑level):** A stable interferon‑high transcriptomic state through pregnancy could relate to SLE disease activity and risk; this justifies downstream **pathway enrichment** and **predictive modeling** using these features.

-## How to use these outputs downstream

-- Use the **`_UP_FDR0.05_` / `_UP_FDR0.01_`** files (same folder) when you want the filtered gene lists for plots or enrichment.

-- Feed the **union of A‑contrast DEGs** into your ML step (your script already exports `ML_Features_AllDEGs.tsv`).

-- Run GO/KEGG/Reactome enrichment on these UP genes; you should recover interferon and antiviral pathways prominently.

-- Compare across timepoints with **UpSet plots** to document the stability of the signature.

-## Caveats / good‑practice notes

-- **Effect‑size threshold:** |logFC|>1 is strict; relaxing to 0.5 can reveal additional, biologically relevant genes while keeping FDR control.

-- **Sample balance:** Always check counts per (Condition × Time) cell to ensure contrasts aren’t driven by sparse groups.

-- **Blocking:** You accounted for repeated measures via `duplicateCorrelation`, which is the right approach for longitudinal donors.